Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 Do you know someone who complains about everything but doesn’t do anything to change their situation?
 Do they always have a reason why they can’t do something and never take any personal responsibility for their actions?
 If so, you’re probably dealing with an indifferent complainer.

-Indifferent complainers are individuals who complain about everything but don’t care about the issue at hand.
+Indifferent complainers complain about everything but don’t care about the issue.

 For example, an indifferent complainer might complain that their job is too demanding, but they won’t quit because they need the money.
 Or, they might gripe about how there aren’t enough good men out there, but they won’t put themselves out there to meet new people.

-Indifferent complainers can be frustrating to deal with because all of their complaints seem like it’s just a way to make themselves feel better.
+Indifferent complainers can be frustrating because their complaints seem like a way to make themselves feel better.

 Start By Listening To What They Have To Say